 Obesity and Gastric Sleeve Surgery in Turkey

-Bariatric surgery, commonly referred to as gastric sleeve surgery or gastric sleeve surgery, is a form of the procedure.
-With gastric sleeve surgery, 75–80% of the stomach is removed to help you eat less and lose weight quickly.
+Bariatric surgery, commonly referred to as gastric sleeve surgery, is a popular procedure where 75–80% of the stomach is removed to reduce food intake and facilitate quick weight loss.

 - Between the ages of 18 and 65

 - With a BMI of 40 or higher (greater than 35 if suffering from obesity-related health issues)

 - Looking for weight-loss surgery but concerned about lengthy procedures like gastric bypass

 - Able to travel to Turkey (for international patients)

 - The surgery is performed under general anesthesia as a laparoscopic procedure, also known as ‘closed’ surgery or LSG.
 It involves making about five small incisions in the abdomen.

 - A camera-tipped scope aids the surgeon in removing approximately 80% of the stomach through these incisions.